-The interior design industry is notoriously homogeneous—only 2% of interior designers in the U.S. identify as Black.
-In the not-so-distant past, the gatekeepers of this industry have often made it difficult for Black designers to break through barriers and reach the success levels of some of their white counterparts.
-While the industry is slowly evolving – specifically, during the anti-racism uprisings of summer 2020— you’d be hard pressed to find an editorial story in a mainstream publication that didn’t preach the gospel of Black interior designers you should be following.
-The truth is, Black interior designers aren’t new to the scene, and progressing the industry to be more welcoming to people of color requires significant internal shifts within the organizations at the top.
-We still have a long way to go, both as a country and in the design industry, but we’re optimistic that the shifts currently taking place will drive real, long-lasting change.
+The truth is that Black interior designers aren’t new to the scene, and progressing the industry to be more welcoming to people of color requires significant internal shifts within the organizations at the top.
+We still have a long way to go, both as a country and in the design industry, but we’re optimistic that the current shifts will drive real, long-lasting change.

-EBONY spoke with four owners of Black interior design firms about their distinct design philosophies and how they’re working to shift the industry to become more inclusive.
+EBONY spoke with owners of Black interior design firms about their distinct design philosophies and how they’re working to shift the industry to become more inclusive.

 Leyden Lewis, Leyden Lewis Design Studio